delta-io/delta-sharing/README.md

 #### Other S3 authentication methods

-The server is using `hadooop-aws` to read S3.
 You can find other approaches in [hadoop-aws doc](https://hadoop.apache.org/docs/r2.10.1/hadoop-aws/tools/hadoop-aws/index.html#S3A_Authentication_methods).

 ### Azure Blob Storage